Embassy of the United States, Islamabad

-The Embassy of the United States in Islamabad is the diplomatic mission of the United States in Pakistan.
+The Embassy of the United States in Islamabad is the diplomatic mission of the United States in Pakistan at Ramna 5, Diplomatic Enclave, Islamabad, 44000.
 The embassy in Islamabad is one of the largest U.S. embassies in the world, in terms of personnel, and houses a chancery and complex of office buildings.
 The embassy complex also houses a contingent of military officials and intelligence personnel in addition to diplomatic and non-diplomatic staff.
 U.S. Department of State also maintains Consulates in Karachi, Lahore and Peshawar.

 The American diplomatic mission is headed by Ambassador Donald Blome.
 The first Embassy of the United States to Pakistan was located in the city of Karachi, then the capital of Pakistan.
-The embassy was relocated to Islamabad after the city was made the new capital in 1960, and rebuilt in 1979.
+The embassy was relocated to Islamabad after the city was made the new capital in 1960, and rebuilt after being burned down in 1979 by Jamaat-e-Islami agitators.
 In 2015, a new embassy complex was completed at a cost of $736 million.

 History

-The first U.S. embassy in Pakistan was established on August 15, 1947 in Karachi, then-capital of Pakistan.
+The first U.S. embassy in Pakistan was established on August 15, 1947, in Karachi, then-capital of Pakistan.
 When the capital was moved to Islamabad in 1960, a new embassy was constructed there.

+1979

-After being burned to the ground by extremists in 1979, security at the rebuilt embassy was heightened.
+After being burned to the ground by Jamaat-e-Islami extremists in 1979 following rumours of American involvement in the Grand Mosque seizure, security at the rebuilt embassy was heightened.

+Post 9/11

 Security was again significantly increased in the wake of the September 11 attacks in 2001.

+2011

 In 2011, the new complex began construction.

+2013

-On 9 August 2013, the United States State Department evacuated most diplomats and all non-emergency staff from the consulate in Lahore, and U.S. citizens were warned not to travel there due to terror concerns.
+On 9 August 2013, the U.S. State Department evacuated most diplomats and all non-emergency staff from the consulate in Lahore, and U.S. citizens were warned not to travel there due to terror concerns.

+2015

 In August 2015, a new embassy complex was inaugurated in the Diplomatic Enclave which would house the embassy, replacing the previous building.
-The complex was built at a cost of $736 million, with $85 million invested into the local economy by the purchase of construction supply from Pakistan contractors and suppliers.
-The embassy is reported to be the second-most expensive diplomatic missions of the United States, after the Embassy of the United States in Baghdad.
+The complex was built at a cost of $736 million, with $85 million invested into the local economy by the purchase of construction supplies from Pakistani contractors and suppliers.
+The embassy is reported to be the second-most expensive U.S. diplomatic mission, after the U.S. embassy in Baghdad.
 The embassy was designed to accommodate a staff of 2,500 people.

+2026

+Nationwide protests erupted in Pakistan on 1 March 2026, primarily among Shia Muslim communities, in response to the killing of Ayatollah Ali Khamenei in joint US-Israeli strikes.
+Protestors accused the Pakistani government of siding with the US during the conflict.
+The protests in Islamabad led authorities to block roads to the Red Zone and increase security around the US Embassy.
+Amid calls for demonstrations, at least 3 protesters were killed near the embassy.